 Public bodies are backed by the government and can’t fail in the same way as a private company.
 When they move into the private sector, the management culture and remuneration system exposes the organisation to a new world of risks.
 So how do their internal auditors respond?
 In the case of the Post Office the answer is; badly.
 The problems were so serious that the internal auditors would have had a professional responsibility to bypass the senior executives and escalate them to board level, and to the external auditors.
 There is no sign that it happened.
 The only conclusion is that the Post Office’s internal auditors were either complicit in the Horizon scandal, or negligent.
 At best, they were taking their salaries under false pretences.

 At almost every step, over many years, the Post Office handled the Horizon scandal badly, inexcusably so.
 They could hardly have done worse.
 There will be endless lessons that can, and will be drawn, from detailed investigation in what must be the inevitable inquiry.
 However, for software testers and for IT auditors the big lesson they should take to heart is that bad software, and dysfunctional corporate practices, hurt people and damage lives.
-The Post Office’s subpostmasters were hard working, decent, business people trying to make a living and provide for their family.
+The Post Office’s subpostmasters and subpostmistresses were hard working, decent, business people trying to make a living and provide for their families.
 They were ruined by a cynical, incompetent corporation.
-They will receive substantial compensation, but it’s hardly enough and it will be greatly reduced by the need to cover the massive legal costs that the Post Office ran up with their obstructive and delaying tactics.
+The compensation they will receive appears substantial, but it’s hardly enough and it will be greatly reduced by the need to cover the massive legal costs that the Post Office ran up with their obstructive and delaying tactics.
 The subpostmaster and subpostmistresses deserve better.